On-demand buses set to take public transport by storm.

 An on-demand bus network could unlock significant benefits for passengers, operators, and society as a whole.

 Importantly, this nascent transport mode could also attract people away from their cars to deliver a positive outcome for the environment.
-Leading transport operators are recognizing the possibilities of technology and beginning to adapt their delivery models accordingly.
+Leading transport operators are recognising the possibilities of technology and beginning to adapt their delivery models accordingly.